Jhutchinson98/Jhutchinson98/README.md

 - 👋 Hi, I’m Jacob Hutchinson
 - 👀 I’m interested Learning as much as possible, and working with others to get more hands on experience.
-- 🌱 I’m currently learning HTML, CSS, and Javascript.
-I currently know Python and Java.
+- 🌱 My current skillset consists of Python, Java, HTML, CSS, Javascript, Ruby, and SQL.
+I am currently learning Firebase and React Native for a personal project!
 - 💞️ I’m looking to collaborate on anything and everything!
 I'm hoping to get more experience, so reach out if you want to collaborate!
 - 📫 You can contact me at jacob.j.hutchinson.98@gmail.com